k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: starting/ending alignment reporting in xlogfile
 - Fix: don't prompt to autounlock a magic chest if you don't have a magic key
+- Fix: The bow welds itself to the gnome lord's claws!